Complete Guide to Donor-Advised Funds

 As mentioned, the main reason DAFs are so popular is that they offer tax advantages.
 Much like a retirement account, DAF account funds can be invested in appreciable assets and these investments grow tax-free.
 Donors, themselves, can donate non-cash assets, both privately and publicly held, for the full cash value without having to pay capital gains taxes.
 So, the donor gets a tax break and once they decide to disburse the funds to a non-profit, there may be more money to give.
 DAFs used to be available only to the wealthy and were sometimes exploited to pass wealth on to future generations without tax implications.

-The biggest advantage to the Groundswell option is its affordability and accessibility.
+The biggest advantage of the Groundswell option is its affordability and accessibility.
 Groundswell democratizes DAFs for all.
 With Groundswell, every employee can have a donor-advised fund.
 In addition to boasting the lowest operating costs, Groundswell is doing a few other things differently.
 The Groundswell philanthropy-as-a-service platform decentralized the process, making it easy for employees to

 - Donate whenever and wherever they choose